 This post may be sponsored or contain affiliate links, but all opinions are my own.
 I may earn money if purchases are made through links (at no additional cost to you) which helps support this site and keep the content free.

-Miss sweet meat marinades?
-You can still enjoy them on low carb.
-This slow cooked crock pot sweet lime ginger pork is cooked in a delicious sweet sauce.
+You can still enjoy sweet meat marinades on low carb.
+This slow cooked crock pot sweet lime ginger pork recipe is cooked in a delicious sweet sauce.

 I haven’t posted many pork recipes on this site.
 I’m more of a chicken and ground beef kind of cook.
 But, I saw a great recipe for slow cooker pork loin that I wanted to try.
 You can see the original recipe here.